 The conversion rate KPI is calculated by click traffic/number of conversions.
 This gives us insight into the marketing performance of our click traffic.
 For example, in a PPC campaign, even if you can generate a large volume of search traffic through search engine marketing, at what rate are those users taking the desired action which drives your bottom line?

 The CPA, or sometimes referred to as cost per lead is the most important paid media metric KPI to calculate the return on investment attribution.
 It is usually averaged out over the course of a campaign by taking the total amount invested over the total number of conversions.
 Depending on the campaign KPI’s, it can tell you how much it cost to gain the average customer or email campaign registrant.
 Of course, the lower the number, the better.

 Knowing your margins is integral to run any business.
 Measuring how much revenue was generated from your digital marketing campaign can help you make better investment decisions in the future.
 Depending on how you've spread out your paid media, your CPA can also help you filter out which media outlets gave you the greatest return on investment.

 This is easy to track in your DashThis advertising metrics dashboard.
-It can give you insights into how the campaign is going to ensure you CPA is coming in with margin for revenue.
+It can give you insights into how the campaign is going to ensure your CPA is coming in with a margin for revenue.
 You can even put the CPA from every platform into one simplified view.
-If there's a specific marketing channel that is underperforming, you can look into some of the earlier funnel KPIs that were mentioned above or choose to move your budgets into higher performing channels.
+If there's a specific marketing channel that is underperforming, you can look into some of the earlier funnel KPIs that were mentioned above or choose to move your budgets into higher-performing channels.